Jha-2022/SupplyChainAi/README.md

 ## ⚙️ Installation & Setup
 **Prerequisites**
   * Node.js and npm installed.
   * A Google Cloud Project for AI and Maps API keys.

-1. Backend Setup
+*1. Backend Setup*
 Navigate to the directory: `cd backend`

-2. Install dependencies: `npm install`
+3. Install dependencies: `npm install`

-3. Create a `.env` file and add your credentials:
+4. Create a `.env` file and add your credentials:
 `
 PORT=5000
 GOOGLE_GENAI_API_KEY=your_gemini_api_key`